open/close all folders

 - Torturing prisoners to death just because there is no room left in the dungeons, and executing the prisoners that had room as psychological warfare.

-- Lightning Bruiser/Mighty Glacier: A kind of mix between the two extremes.
-As per Bronn, he's faster than is usual for a man of his size, but a Fragile Speedster like Oberyn Martell or someone equally matched like Sandor Clegane can match him and outpace him with ease.
-Oberyn Martell is able to dodge his many swing to the swords with ease but the Mountain still gets several close calls and he still hits like a speeding freight train and offers no margin for error.
+- Mighty Glacier: As per Bronn, he's faster than is usual for a man of his size, but a Fragile Speedster like Oberyn Martell or someone of equal skill like Sandor Clegane can outpace him as long as they don't underestimate him.
+Oberyn Martell is able to dodge his many swing to the swords reliably, but the Mountain still gets several close calls and he still hits like a speeding freight train and offers no margin for error.
 In open battle (or in a tourney), this is usually mitigated by his being on horseback which, makes him move much more quickly and hit even harder.

 - Mook Lieutenant: Reinforced in Season 2, where he drops his trademark black armor and black & yellow colors for the usual red Lannister soldier garb.